In this topic:

 Content servers that were set up prior to the new content acceleration release are still using “legacy” content acceleration.
-Legacy content servers will only work with the Reading Assistant legacy program.
-Both will be discontinued in early 2019.
+Legacy content servers will be discontinued in early 2019.
 To learn more see Content acceleration (legacy).

 To take advantage of new content acceleration, you’ll need to upgrade all legacy content servers to use the new content acceleration technology.
 Contact Scientific Learning Customer Support for assistance.